mrtcam77/wats1030-manipulating-text/README.md

 * In the short story "The Machine Stops" (contained in the `the_machine_stops.txt` file), the main characters are Vishta and Kuno.
 How many times does the word "Vishta" show up in the short story?
 How many times does the word "Kuno" show up in the short story?
-(Type your answers here.)
+Kuno: 25; Vishta: 0;

 ## Stretch Goals

 * Play Tetris in Emacs.
 Add a screenshot of you playing Tetris in Emacs to this repository (possibly using SCP to transfer the file, or uploading the file in another way).
 * How do you turn on line numbering in Vi?
 Emacs?
-(Type your answer here.)
+For Vi, enter command mode by pushing the ':' and type in set number.
+For Emacs, there are a couple of ways, but what I found is that enter in (setq column-number-mode t)
 * Explore the Emacs file browser mode.
 Describe how it works here.